vKaran25/AI-Visual-scheduler/README.md

 # Predestination - AI Visual Scheduler

-Predestination is a FastAPI visual scheduler with user accounts, database-backed blocks, reusable presets, Google Calendar sync, and a pure-Python agent layer for creating pending study plans with NVIDIA NIM.
+Predestination is a FastAPI visual scheduler with user accounts, database-backed blocks, reusable presets, Google Calendar sync, and a pure-Python multi-agent layer for creating pending study plans powered by **NVIDIA NIM** with automatic **Groq** LLM fallback.

-The project is intentionally educational: agents are plain Python classes, scheduler tools are normal functions, and all user data is scoped by `user_id`.
+The project is intentionally educational: agents are plain Python classes, scheduler tools are normal functions, and all user data is strictly scoped by `user_id`.

 ## Quick Start